Hicham Lasri

-Hicham Lasri (born April 13, 1977) is a Moroccan comics artist, film director, novelist, producer and screenwriter.
+Hicham Lasri (هشام العسري; born April 13, 1977) is a Moroccan comics artist, film director, novelist, producer and screenwriter.
 He has a special imprint on Moroccan cinema, as his films often deal with topics that are considered taboo in Moroccan society with great boldness.

 Biography

 Lasri was born on April 13, 1977, in Casablanca.
 He grew up in a family of five brothers and a sister.
 After obtaining a law degree, he changed orientation and began a career of the playwright.
 He was a student of the screenwriter Emmanuelle Sardou and the filmmaker Hassan Leghzouli.
 Then he did an internship supervised by Sylvie Bailly, which allowed him to deepen his training on Sitcoms.

 Career

 He became the protégé of Nabil Ayouch and wrote his first screenplay in 2002 for one of his films, La légende d'Arhaz, while also being the screenwriter of Lahcen Zinoun for La beauté éparpillée (2006).

 From 2004 to 2006, he worked as director of writing in Nabil Ayouch's company, Ali n’prod, he remained so between April 2006 and June 2007, for the "Film Industry" project.
 He worked also as an artistic director and took the opportunity to direct Le peuple de l’horloge, an 81-minute fiction.

 In 2010, he co-produced Terminus des anges with Narjiss Nejjar and Mohamed Mouftakir.
 His first solo feature film was The end, produced by Lamia Chraibi and her company La Prod.

 In his second movie, C'est eux les chiens...
 (2013), he made the parallel between the Moroccan riots of 1981 and the February 20 Movement.
 All in the form of a rather nervous docufiction.
 After being selected at ACID in Cannes, the film was screened at 32 other international festivals between 2013 and 2015, including FESPACO, Malmo and the Carthage Film Festival.
 Lasri's other films were also selected four times at the Berlinale between 2014 and 2018.

 His first Documentary, Nayda?, looks back at the 2000s Moroccan "Nayda" movement, likened to the Spanish Movida.